Get ready for firecrackers and dragon parades as communities all over the world welcome the Year of the Rat on Saturday, January 24. more

 What Do People Do?

-March 17 is a bank holiday in Northern Ireland.
-The degree to which people celebrate St Patrick's Day varies according to their religious and political affiliations.
-Those, who believe that Northern Ireland should remain part of the United Kingdom, do not generally celebrate the day.
-Those, who believe that Northern Ireland should become part of a United Ireland often celebrate St Patrick's Day.
+Those who believe that Northern Ireland should remain part of the United Kingdom do not generally celebrate the day.
+Those who believe that Northern Ireland should become part of a United Ireland often celebrate St Patrick's Day.
 A large parade is held in Belfast but the level of public funding it receives depends on which political parties control the local council.

 March 17 is just a normal day for many people in England, Scotland and Wales.
 They go to school or work as normal, and do not hold or attend any special events.
 Some may go for a drink in their local Irish pub at lunch time, after work or in the evening.
 However, in some towns and cities, particularly those with large Irish populations, parades and other large scale events are organized.